 |The One-Way Space Man crew capsule.
 Image credit: Bell Aerosystems|

 The thin-skinned crew capsule would not provide adequate radiation protection during the One-Way Space Man's 2.5-day Earth-Moon journey, nor while he lived in it while setting up his lunar base.
 This was because providing adequate shielding would add so much mass to the capsule that it would scuttle the entire One-Way Space Man plan.
 Cord and Seale noted that the next period of high solar flare activity would not begin until 1967, by which time, if all went well, the One-Way Space Man would have returned to Earth; they admitted, however, that more than 25 flares had occurred during the three years prior to their Los Angeles talk.

 The One-Way Space Man would exit his crew capsule through one of two hatches.
-The capsule would include no airlock; to exit or enter, the astronaut would need to depressurize or repressurize the entire capsule.
+The capsule would include no airlock; to exit or enter, the astronaut would depressurize or re-pressurize the entire capsule.
 The capsule atmosphere would consist of pure oxygen at a pressure of seven pounds per square inch.

 The environment into which the One-Way Space Man would step would be extremely hazardous, Cord and Seale warned.
 In fact, they forecast lunar surface conditions far harsher than actually exist.
 They expected that the One-Way Space Man would find few level places and many sharp rocks.
 The irregular surface and knife-like rock shards would be especially hazardous during the One-Way Space Man's clumsy first days on the moon, when he would be unaccustomed to the low gravity (17% of Earth’s), harsh sunlight (almost twice as bright as on Earth), and deep shadows of the lunar surface.